Bathrooms

 with a retailer's sample book in one hand and an 800 number in

-for doing quality work!
+a good reputation for doing quality work!

 Water Trays